Fascinating Bitcoin Facts that you should know

 One of the fascinating facts about cryptocurrency is that you’ve probably heard the expression “stacking sats.”
 That expression is referencing Satoshis.

 We hope you enjoyed this article!
-For more fascinating facts about Bitcoin, check out our article The 5 Best Things That Happened to Bitcoin in 2020.
+For more fascinating facts about Bitcoin, check out our article The 5 Best Things That Happened to Bitcoin in 2020, and don't forget to download the Exodus Crypto & Bitcoin Wallet to keep your crypto safe.

 This content is for informational purposes only and is not investment advice.
 You should consult a qualified licensed advisor before engaging in any transaction.